Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

  - graphics.js
  - index.js

-When looking through these files, some of them have some semblance semi-unobfuscated code, and others look like they are entirely obfuscated.
-I'm gonna start with the easiest and smallest file, `gamecontrol.js`.
+When looking through these files, some of them have some semblance of semi-unobfuscated code, and others look like they are entirely obfuscated.
+I’m gonna start with the easiest and smallest file, `gamecontrol.js`.

 {{< nobottommargin >}}After formatting the code to be more readable, I found some code that looks like this:{{< /nobottommargin >}}
 ```js
 game_class[y2U.U0l(20)][y2U.S0l(9)]();
 ```
-So `game_class` is a object --- technically it's a function, but all functions are objects so... --- and the code is trying to index into `game_class` with the result of `y2U.S0l(20)`. `y2U` is a variable set further up the scope, `var y2U = Y833;`.
+So `game_class` is an object — technically, it's a function, but all functions are objects, so — and the code is trying to index into `game_class` with the result of `y2U.S0l(20)`. `y2U` is a variable set further up the scope, `var y2U = Y833;`.

-lets run this function and see what it gives!
+Let's run this function and see what it gives!

 ![`THE RESULT OF RUNNING y2U.S0l(20) HERE`](./Obf_result.webp "The result of running y2U.S0l(20)")

-{{< nobottommargin >}}Ah, so these functions return the name of a property, then using [bracket notation](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/Object_basics#bracket_notation), returns the property with that name!
+{{< nobottommargin >}}Ah, so the functions return the name of a property.
+Then, using [bracket notation](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/Object_basics#bracket_notation), we get the property with that name!
 So the above line is equivalent to:{{< /nobottommargin >}}
 ```js
 game_class.instance.endGame()
 ```

 ### Property Decoder
-You could execute `y2U.U0l` in a loop _x_ amount of time, but that may end with us missing a property or two, so I will continue to deobfuscate.
+You could execute `y2U.U0l` in a loop _x_ amount of time, but that could cause me to miss a property or two, so I will continue to deobfuscate.

 As it turns out, both `Y833.S0l()` and `Y833.U0l()` execute the same function, which traces back to a function in an object: `Y833.N0l.W1O`.
-This function is _heavily_ obfuscated using multiple nested state machines to obscure control flow.
+This function is _heavily_ obfuscated by using multiple nested state machines to obscure control flow.

 {{< details summary="_Click to reveal obfuscated source code_" >}}
 ```js